CMcDonald82/healthcare-test/README.md

 python manage.py migrate
 ```

-To seed the database using the custom management command included in this repo, run the following from the backend/api directory:
+To seed the database using the custom management command included in this repo, run the following from the backend directory:

 ```
+cd backend
 python manage.py seed_db
 ```